alessiooli/PHP-SQL-JS-Mini-Crud/README.md

 ## Why?

-This is a project I'm working on, a small crud to serve as a database.
+This is a project I'm working on, a small crud to interact with a SQL database.
 Wasn't planned to go public, but I thought it could help somebody who's learning web development.
 If you need help, reach me out on my website.

 ## Tech Stack